radekcz/eshop/README.md

 This java project consists of 2 modules:

-- **application** - proper REST API based on Spring Boot built by Maven
+- **application** - proper REST API based on Spring Boot framework built by Maven
     - API accepts JSON or XML input data.
-    - Another input data converter can be added to class `EShopConverter` (there is an example of a converter) and application is ready to use this this new data format.
+    - Another input data converter can be easily added to class `EShopConverter` (there is an example of a converter) and application is ready to use this this new data format.
 - **acceptance-test** - module contains independent acceptance tests for this REST API based on `RestTemplate` framework.